Michel Foucault bibliography: Anthologies

 In French, almost all of Foucault's shorter writings, published interviews and miscellany have been published in a collection called Dits et écrits, originally published in four volumes in 1994, latterly in only two volumes.

-In English, there are a number of overlapping anthologies, which often use conflicting translations of the overlapping pieces, frequently with different titles.
+In English, there are a number of overlapping anthologies, which often use different translations of the overlapping pieces, frequently with different titles.
 Richard Lynch's bibliography of Foucault's shorter work is invaluable for keeping track of these multiple versions.
 The major collections in English are: